 Meltdown and Spectre – Intel, ARM and AMD Microchip vulnerabilities

-The media has today leaked news of serious security flaws caused by “speculative execution,” (a technique used by most modern processors (CPUs) to optimise performance) which leaves them vulnerable to attacks by hackers.
+The media has today leaked news of serious security flaws, Meltdown and Spectre, caused by “speculative execution,” (a technique used by most modern processors (CPUs) to optimise performance) which leaves them vulnerable to attacks by hackers.
 Researchers discovered gaps in security, stemming from central processing units – better known as the chip or microchip – which could allow an unauthorised party to read sensitive information in the system’s memory such as passwords, encryption keys, or sensitive information open in applications.

 There are two separate security flaws known as Meltdown and Spectre.